Our pledge to you:

-When you enter a competition, we may collect your name, email address and postal address.
+When you enter a competition, we may collect your Identity Data, Contact Data, Profile Data, Usage Data, and Marketing and Communications Data.
 You are also given the option to consent to future marketing from us and our partners.
-We process this data as part of our contact to you and we retain it for 2 months after the competition has closed.
+We process this data as part of our contract to you and we aim to retain it for 2 months after the competition has closed.

 If you consent to marketing from our named partners, we will share your data with them.
 When you enter a competition on our site, we also collect a unique identifier, which Google assigns to you.
 For more information, please read the section 'Joining and Profiling'.

 You do not need to include your Identity Data or Contact Data in order to provide us with general feedback or information about any technical problems on this site.
 You will however need to include an email address if you want us to reply to you.
 For some enquiries, contact details will be required.

 We will only use any personal information provided to deal with your request and will not share it with other organisations.
 This data is stored for six months after we respond to your feedback, in case you ask for more detail or have other feedback you'd like to make.

 We reserve, however the right to use non-personal information for business, research and marketing purposes.
 Uses include: